Self-publishing books with Blurb.com. How to get started, a user’s experience.

 This brings in the next possibility which of course is the single book, or a handful of books, at a time approach possible via Blurb and other online publishers.
 In this model, the first book can be compiled via an online system without any initial setup costs with a book costing anywhere between $13 for a 7×7 book of 40 pages to about $90 for a 13x11book of 120pages with higher charges for additional pages and variously priced options on paper type, cover type and so on.
 In the event that you purchase several copies at one time a modest per unit saving is made, but nothing like the “economy of scale effect” previously discussed.

 Can you make a profit via Blurb publishing?

-This question is posed occasionally through discussion forums, along with, how many books was anyone sold?
-The Blurb system allows the user to publish his book, make it available for purchase by the public and set his own selling price and hence profit margin, so theoretically at least a profit can be made.
-In reality the per unit publishing cost puts a book near or beyond what the retail price of a similar quality, large print run, book might be in a conventional book shop, the economy of scale effect again.
-In a nutshell, the "Blurb" model is, in most instances, not profitable to the author.
+This question is posed occasionally through discussion forums, along with, how many books has anyone sold?
+The Blurb system allows the user to publish his book, make it available for purchase by the public, and set his own selling price and hence profit margin, so theoretically at least a profit can be made.
+In reality, the per-unit publishing cost puts a book near or beyond what the retail price of a similar quality large print run book might be in a conventional book shop, the economy of scale effect again.
+In a nutshell, the “Blurb” model is, in most instances, not profitable to the author.